Float Fishing For Trout – An Expert Guides Best Tips

 Presentation Is the Key

-Just like the gear, doing 1 wrong is your weak link and it will affect your ability to catch a lot of trout.
+Just like the gear, doing one thing wrong is your weak link and it will affect your ability to catch a lot of trout.

 Cover The Water Effectively

 I use a very systematic approach to cover the water.
 I believe, based on 35 years of experience fishing for trout that trout can be anywhere in the river and are often where you least expect.